xiix0/scam/README.md

-This night methinks is but the daylight sick.
+The Public is merely a multiplied "me."
-		-- William Shakespeare, "The Merchant of Venice"
+		-- Mark Twain